antm-1979/PlaygroundOSS/Doc/How_to_run.md

 #### Opening the engine solution, you will find 2 projects

-- GameLibraryWin32 which is the Game ENGINE project.
-- SampleProject which is the GAME poject.
+- GameLibraryWin32 which is the Game ENGINE project. j- SampleProject which is the GAME poject.

 You may want to modify the Game Engine to add Tasks Classes or to modify some Tasks behavior (see Doc/Documentation_Tasks.md for more details about Tasks).